IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ## Initial filtered state

-To set the initial filtering state of the {ComponentTitle}, set the `{ComponentName}` `filteringExpressionsTree` property to an array of `IFilteringExpressionsTree` for each column to be filtered.
+To set the initial filtering state of the {ComponentTitle}, set the `{ComponentName}` `FilteringExpressionsTree` property to an array of `FilteringExpressionsTree` for each column to be filtered.

 ```typescript
 constructor(private cdr: ChangeDetectorRef) { }